Calculating child support

 Simplified child support tables

-Use the link below to see a simplified copy of the child support tables.
-Under the heading for the province where the person who will pay support lives, click the number of children that person is required to support (one to four children or five or more children).
+Under the heading for the province where the person who will pay support lives, click the number of children that person is required to support (either “1 to 4 children” or “5 or more children”).
 That will take you to a specific Child Support Guidelines Table.

 If the children live with each parent at least 40% of the time, you use the table in a different way.
 The parent with the higher support amount will pay some support to the parent with the lower support amount.